OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 September 2009.md

 - Mention of possible **4D** and even **5D** souls being manipulated into downward paths
 - **Reincarnation** and soul evolution cycle: soul smashing resets the soul to primal matter, restarting the consciousness acquisition process

 ---

-## Earth Changes & Environmental Events

-- No notable content.

----

-## Health, Diet, and Supplements

-- No notable content.

----